Understanding Your Young Child

 The final principle that I seek to impart on families is this: everything that you could feel, your child can feel too.
 If you are scared of a loud noise startling you, so to can your child be.
 If you worry about running out of food at the end of the month, your child can feel that anxiety as well.
 If you are furious when your wife doesn’t listen to you, so to can your son.
 Children have all the capacity to experience and learn about their world that we ourselves due, and are constantly looking to learn about their world from their parents, even when their parents are not actively trying to teach them.

 That’s all for this post, if you’re interested in learning more about your child and their needs, and possibly your own, please check back for more posts to come.
-If you experience struggles with your child and are interested in achieving a better relationship and an easier state of parenting, I encourage you to book a session with me on my home page.
+If you experience struggles with your child and are interested in achieving a better relationship and an easier state of parenting, I encourage you to book a session.
 Together, we can learn more about your child’s unique needs, how they are trying to communicate those needs to you, and how we can help teach them a better way together!